The Soul of Molam (6) – Turning the music scene upside down, new Isaan singers find their voice - The Isaan Record

 This freshness, combined with the power of media dissemination bestowed by the internet, allows the Isaan sound to travel faster, and, in turn, when the mainstream media picks up the songs, they get pushed out into an even wider audience.

-“We can see that music contest shows or soap operas on television bring Isaan artists to perform during prime-time hours when there is high audience exposure, which brings the once marginalized to the center stage,” Paris says.
+“We can see that music contest shows or soap operas on television bring Isaan artists to perform during prime-time hours when there is high audience exposure, which brings the once marginalized to the center stage,” Panis says.

 New perspectives for Isaan artists